USDA-ARS-GBRU/gfa_var_genotyper/README.md

      --rm_inv_head  remove variants with inverted head node
                       default: disabled

-    Inversion variants can result in a negative sign suffix in the head node (POS) field.
+    Inversion variants can result in a negative sign prefix in the 'POS' field head node id.
 Conventionally, this field represents the position in the reference genome and negative values may cause issues with tools that use vcfs.
 To remove such variants from vcf ouput, use --rm_inv_head.
 Note, the reciprocal variant of the inversion should be called regardless, so the variant information is still retained for most practical purposes.

   genotyping options: